-The utility has a privacy policy that incudes selectable options for customers relating to the use of PI associated with location and billing information, and has implemented systems to enforce those policies.

-Task #2: Use Case Inventory

-Objective

-Provide an inventory of the business environment, capabilities, applications and policy environment under review at the level of granularity appropriate for the analysis covered by the PMRM and define a High Level Use Case, which will guide subsequent analysis.
-In order to facilitate the analysis described in the Detailed Privacy Use Case Analysis in Section 3, the components of this Use Case inventory should align as closely as possible with the components that will be analyzed in the corresponding Detailed Privacy Use Case Analysis in Section 4.
+as a privacy policy that incudes selectable options for customers relating to the use of PI with location and billing information, and has implemented systems to enforce those Task #2: Use Case Inventory Objective Provide an inventory of the business environment, capabilities, applications and policy environment under review at the level of granularity appropriate for the analysis cover by the PMRM and define a High Level Use Case, which will guide subsequent analysis In order to facilitate the analysis described in the Detailed Privacy Use Case Analysis Section 3, the components of this Use Case inventory should align as closely as poss with the components that will be analyzed in the corresponding Detailed Privacy Use Case Analysis in Section 4.
+Note The inventory can include organizational structures, applications and Business Processes; products; policy environment; legal and regulatory jurisdictions; Systems supporting the capabilities and applications; PI; time; and other factors impacting the collection, storage, usage, sharing, transmitting, transferred across-borders, retained disposed of PI.
+The inventory should also include the types of data subjects covered k the Use Case together with specific privacy options (such as policy preferences, priva settings, etc. if these are formally expressed) for each type of data subject.
+Task 2 Exa imple Systems: Utility Communications Network, Customer Billing System, EV On Board System Legal and F Regulatory Jurisdictions: California Constitution, Article 1, section 1 gives each citizen an "inalienable right" to pursue and obtain "privacy."

-Note

-The inventory can include organizational structures, applications and Business Processes; products; policy environment; legal and regulatory jurisdictions; Systems supporting the capabilities and applications: PI: time: and other factors impacting the collection, storage, usage, sharing, transmitting, transferred across-borders, retained or disposed of PI.
-The inventory should also include the types of data subjects covered by the Use Case together with specific privacy options (such as policy preferences, privacy settings, etc. if these are formally expressed) for each type of data subject.

-Task 2 Example

-Systems: Utility Communications Network, Customer Billing System, EV On Board System...

-Legal and Regulatory Jurisdictions:

-California Constitution, Article 1, section 1 gives each citizen an "inalienable right" to pursue and obtain "privacy."

 Office of Privacy Protection - California Government Code section 11549.5.
 Automobile Black Boxes" - Vehicle Code section 9951.

-Personal Information Collected on Internet:

-Government Code section 11015.5.
-This law applies to state government agencies...

-The California Public Utilities Commission, which "serves the public interest by protecting consumers and ensuring the provision of safe, reliable utility service and infrastructure at reasonable rates, with a commitment to environmental enhancement and a healthy California economy"...

-Utility Policy: The Utility has a published Privacy Policy covering the EV recharging/billing application interfaces.
+Personal In formation Collected on Internet: Government Code section 11015.5.
+This law applies to state government agencies The California Public Utilities Commission, which "serves the public interest by protec consumers and ensuring the provision of safe, reliable utility service and infrastructure reasonable rates, with a commitment to environmental enhancement and a healthy California economy" Utility Polic y: The Utility has a published Privacy Policy covering the EV recharging/billing application Customer: The customer's selected settings for policy options presented via customer-facing interfaces.

-342 Customer: 343

-The customer's selected settings for policy options presented via customer-facing